 Earth Day Clean-up in Numbers

 FMR coordinated the site at West River Parkway and East 36th Street, and we had an incredible turnout - 370 volunteers!
-That's almost twice as many as last year!
+That's almost twice as m

 The good folks at Peace Coffee provided us with some delicious coffee to start the day off right.
 Parkway Pizza generously provided a reward for the hard-working volunteers at the end of the event in the form of free pizza.
 Thank you, thank you, thank you to these wonderful sponsors!